aspic/libgdx-maps/README.md

     public void render() {
         mapManager.update();
         // do other render stuff
+        stage.draw();
     }

-The widget is essentially a Table which makes it easy to add it to other widgets (or to add widgets to the map).
+The widget inherits from Table which makes it easy to add it to other widgets (or to add widgets to the map).

 ## Dependencies